Open-EO/openeo-udf/docs/index.rst

 ==============

 The python3 reference implementation provides an API to implement UDF conveniently.
-It makes use of many python3 libraries that provide functionalities to access raster and vector geodata.
+It makes use of many python3 libraries that provide functionality to access raster and vector geodata.
+The python3 module numpy should be used to process the raster data.
+The python3 modules geopandas and shapely should be used to process the vector data.
 Several UDF were implemented and provide and example howto develop an UDF.
 The UDF's are directly available for download from the repository: